EGI-Federation/fedcloud-integration-documentation/source/integration.rst

 By integration here, we refer to the proper interoperation with EGI infrastructure services such as accounting, monitoring, authentication and authorisation, *etc*.
 These configurations make your site discoverable and usable by the communities you wish to support, and allow EGI to support you in operational and technical matters.

-Integration of these services implies s1pecific configuration actions which you need to take on your site.
+Integration of these services implies specific configuration actions which you need to take on your site.
 These aim to be unintrusive and are mostly to facilitate access to your site by the communities you wish to support, without interfering with normal operations.
 This can be summarised essentially as :

 #.
 Network configuration